ycwu1997/MC-Net/README.md

 # Mutual Consistency Learning for Semi-supervised Medical Image Segmentation
 by Yicheng Wu, Zongyuan Ge, Donghao Zhang, Minfeng Xu, Lei Zhang, Yong Xia, and Jianfei Cai.

-### News
+# Semi-supervised Left Atrium Segmentation with Mutual Consistency Training
-Codes will be released soon
+by Yicheng Wu, Minfeng Xu, Zongyuan Ge, Jianfei Cai, and Lei Zhang.

 ### Introduction
-This repository is for our paper '[Mutual Consistency Learning for Semi-supervised Medical Image Segmentation](https://arxiv.org/pdf/2109.09960.pdf)'.
+This repository is for our paper: '[Mutual Consistency Learning for Semi-supervised Medical Image Segmentation](https://arxiv.org/pdf/2109.09960.pdf)'.
+Note that, the MC-Net+ model is named as mcnet3d_v2 in our codes.
+At the same time, we also provide the mcnet2d_v1 and mcnet3d_v1 similar to the MC-Net model in MICCAI 2021: '[Semi-supervised Left Atrium Segmentation with Mutual Consistency Training](https://doi.org/10.1007/978-3-030-87196-3_28)'.

 ### Installation
-This repository is based on PyTorch 1.8.0.
+This repository is based on PyTorch 1.8.0, CUDA 11.2 and Python 3.8.10;

 ### Citation
-If our model is useful for your research, please consider citing:
+If our MC-Net+ model is useful for your research, please consider citing:

       @inproceedings{wu2021semi,
         title={Semi-supervised left atrium segmentation with mutual consistency training},